SocketCluster/ac-broker/README.md

 {deep:{key:'Hello world'}}
 ```

-*scBroker* generally doesn't restrict you from doing anything you want.
+*agBroker* generally doesn't restrict you from doing anything you want.
 Following
 from the previous example, it is perfectly OK to call this:
 ```js
 dataClient.add(['this', 'is', 'a'], 'foo');